myrmidon1809/Binance-Trading-Bot/README.md

 AND Heikin Ashi low >= Heikin Ashi close,
 AND if at least last 3 of last 5 candles close price < open price

-Sell order is still a WIP
+Sell order is still a work in progress